-It’s no secret that that a friend’s opinion is more trustworthy than a stranger’s one.
-This is also confirmed by many researches.
+It’s no secret that a friend’s opinion is more trustworthy than a stranger’s.
+This is also confirmed by many pieces of research.

-In order to use this type of proof, you may add social Share buttons to a page that appears upon purchasing and in email that confirms purchase.
-You may also offer discount for uploading photos of a product in social networks.
+In order to use this type of proof, you may add social Share buttons to a page that appears upon purchasing and in an email that confirms a purchase.
+You may also offer a discount for uploading photos of a product on social networks.

 Where should social proof be located?

-As it turns out, everywhere: landing page, emails, email signature, website pages, ads, advertizing materials, social networks and search lists.
+As it turns out, everywhere: landing page, emails, email signature, website pages, ads, advertising materials, social networks, and search lists.

-You use social proof to convert client into purchaser.
-That’s why you should put it in a place where it underlines your commercial message and allows getting positive reaction from your customers.
+You use social proof to convert the client into a purchaser.
+That’s why you should put it in a place where it underlines your commercial message and allows getting a positive reaction from your customers.

 If you are not a beginner, then you probably have lots of social proof items.
 This may be sales stats and number of subscribers.
 But if you want to use friends’ recommendations, then you need a technical tool, not just some data.
 For example, to provide sharing, forwarding and viewing the number of reviews.
 If you need users’ opinion, then you need to ask for that.
 We will give you several methods on how to do it.